travor20814/react-apollo-flexi-table/README.md

 * `children` - You should use our TableField for clearly defining what Table child is.

 * `dataSource` - The data list you want to map to the table.
 You must be careful about the `key` you use.
 TableField's prop `fieldKey` will find value base on the object key.
+(Hint: Each object should have an `id` for unique key)

 * `actionTitles` - actions will place on the right-hand side of the table.
 Here you can assign these action fields title.